MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/07-1-Configure-additional-apps.md

 11. On the test and enable pop-up screen, make sure that if this mailbox was previously configured to sync with another organization, checking this option will switch it to sync with this organization.
 12. Select **OK**.

-**IMPORTANT:** Wait for all the tests to complete before moving to the next task.
-This can run in the background as you move on to more tasks.
+**IMPORTANT:** Wait for all the tests to complete in this tab before moving on.
+If you would like to work on Task 2 while the tests complete, you can open a new tab or browser.

 ### Task 2: Enable Server-Based SharePoint Integration
 In this task, you will enable server-based SharePoint integration for your Dynamics 365 organization.